All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Week 17 onward: 2.4 mg once weekly (maintenance dose)

 Many reviewers note that the most challenging transition is from 1.0 mg to 1.7 mg, where nausea tends to spike before the body adjusts.
 The second most commonly cited difficult transition is from 1.7 mg to the full 2.4 mg maintenance dose.
 If side effects are severe, your prescriber may extend a dose level for an additional 4 weeks before moving up.
-There is no clinical downside to a slower escalation, and patients who take their time generally report higher long-term adherence Wegovy dosage guide.
+There's no clinical downside to a slower escalation, and patients who take their time generally report higher long-term adherence Wegovy dosage guide.

 The injection itself is straightforward.
 Wegovy comes in a pre-filled, single-use pen with a hidden needle that patients never see.
 You inject once weekly into the abdomen, thigh, or upper arm, rotating sites each week.
 The entire process takes under 2 minutes and most patients describe the sensation as a brief pinch or nothing at all.